fizwidget/fizwidget.github.io/source/_posts/2014-07-27-functional-pipelines.markdown

 Example 2
 ---------

 In this example, we want to get the extensions of the smallest file and the largest file in a directory.
-If the smallest file was a text document and the largest file a video, `[".txt", ".mkv"]` might be the output.
+If the smallest file was a text document and the largest a video, `[".txt", ".mkv"]` might be the output.

 Here's our first implementation attempt: